livecycle/preevy/README.md

 ### Network isolation

-The Tunnel Server can be deployed on a your private network (e.g, VPC), which access to your environments at the network level.
+The Tunnel Server can be deployed on your private network (e.g. VPC), which access to your environments at the network level.

 ## Configuration